ModelOriented/kernelshap/cran-comments.md

 Dear CRAN team

 The package (finally!) contains a sampling version of permutation SHAP.
+In contrast to other implementations, it iterates until convergence, and standard errors are provided.

 ## Checks